Career Pathways / Programs of Study

 NLPS Frequently Asked Questions: Full Document

-The NLPS FAQ provides information regarding many of the common questions the Office of CTE has received leading up to the launch of NLPS courses in the 2021-2022 school year.
-The document will continue to be built out as new questions arise.
+The NLPS FAQ provides information regarding many of the common questions the Office of CTE has received regarding the transition to Next Level Programs of Study.
+The document was most recently updated on 4/1/22 and will continue to be built out as new questions arise.
 Questions regarding current content or suggestions for future additions can be directed to CTE@gov.IN.gov.

-Program Categorizations and Funding Levels: 2021-2022 NLPS Funding Memo
+Program Categorizations and Funding Levels: 2022-2023 CTE Funding Memo

 NLPS Teacher Assignment Codes: 2021-2022 Assignment Codes

 This spreadsheet provides teacher assignment codes for all NLPS courses available in the 2021-2022 school year.
 If modifications have occurred, the modification date is noted in the spreadsheet.
 Assignment codes for the 2022-2023 school year are now included in the NLPS Review Document as of 4/4/22.
 A spreadsheet similar to the above version is also being developed for 2022-2023.

 Throughout December and January of 2020, the Office of CTE held implementation workshops for schools and career centers interested in implementing NLPS courses in the 2021-2022 school year.
 The content was targeted towards school counselors, administrators, and CTE directors.
 A recording and a slide deck from one of the implementation workshops is linked above.

 Office of CTE staff held several workshops for CTE instructors in April of 2021.
 A recording and a slide deck from one of the instructor workshops is available above.

 The above webinar took place in November of 2020.
 The webinar's goal was to provide relevant information to assist schools and career centers with determining whether they planned to opt-in to providing NLPS courses in the 2021-2022 school year.